benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LSM1.png)

 - LSM1 appears below a 'split by' below a relationship / path.
 The relationship / path may be wrapped by an '↛' or an 'L'
+- _relprop_ is a property of the relationship
-- LSM1 may appear before a quantifier followed by an R-combiner
+- If not split by _relprop_ : LSM1 may appear before a quantifier followed by an R-combiner
+- If →: directly right of the aggregator / R-combiner: a blue/logical/red entity (not a yellow/aggregated entity)
+- If _et_: _et_ is an entity tag of a blue/logical/red entity defined right of (but not directly right of) the aggregator / right of the R-combiner

 _**Q220:** Any person and his horses - of the 3 colors he owns the largest number of horses_